-15 December 2016 Return deadline 9 January 2017 Verifications sent to institutions 26 January 2017 Verifications return deadline
+18 December 2018 Return deadline 9 January 2019 Verifications sent to providers 28 January 2019 Verifications return deadline

-15. In the event of a deadline being missed by more than three working days, the head of the institution concerned will be emailed reminding them that HEFCW reserves the right to enter its own estimates of student registrations for institutions which fail to return the survey on time and indicating that HEFCW intends to do this if immediate action is not taken.
-Failure to return the data or verification report within two working days will result in a letter from the Chief Executive of HEFCW to the head of the institution stating the figures that will be used in place of the institution's own data.

-- 16. Signed verifications should be returned by scanning them and emailing them to us.
+- 14. In the event of a deadline being missed by more than three working days, the head of the provider concerned will be emailed reminding them that HEFCW reserves the right to enter its own estimates of student registrations for providers which fail to return the survey on time and indicating that HEFCW intends to do this if immediate action is not taken.
+Failure to return the data or verification report within two working days will result in a letter from the Chief Executive of HEFCW to the head of the provider stating the figures that will be used in place of the provider's own data. - 15.
+Signed verifications should be returned by scanning them and emailing them to us.
 Scanned copies should be checked before returning them to us to ensure that the figures contained within the tables are legible.
+We will

-We will request a further copy if the figures in the tables are not legible.
-We do not require a hard copy of the signed verifications. - 17.
-Each subsequent deadline should be met regardless of any delay in meeting the preceding deadline. - 18.
-HESA and LLWR data used for per capita, premium and PGR funding purposes, that are extracted from 2015/16 records, are also sent to institutions, to confirm that the data have been correctly extracted by HEFCW.
+- request a further copy if the figures in the tables are not legible.
+We do not require a hard copy of the signed verifications. - 16.
+Each subsequent deadline should be met regardless of any delay in meeting the preceding deadline. - 17.
+HESA data used for per capita, premium and PGR funding purposes, that are extracted from the 2017/18 student record, are also sent to providers, to confirm that the data have been correctly extracted by HEFCW.
 The process follows the timetable below

-26 January 2017 HESA/LLWR confirmations sent to institutions 16 February 2017 HESA/LLWR confirmations return deadline
+28 January 2019 HESA confirmations sent to providers HESA confirmations return deadline

-19. Institutions are reminded that data returned to HEFCW on the HESES survey, including methods used to calculate any estimates included in the returned figures, are in the scope of the HEFCW external data audit.
-The systems and processes used to generate HESES data are in the scope of the institution's internal audits.
+18. Providers are reminded that data returned to HEFCW on the HESES survey, including methods used to calculate any estimates included in the returned figures, are in the scope of the HEFCW external data audit.
+The systems and processes used to generate HESES data are in the scope of providers' internal audits.